Marvin Stone: Career

 Stone began his career as an inventor by creating a machine to make paper cigarette holders.
 Stone secured a contract with the W. Duke Sons & Co. and opened a factory in Washington, D.C. to produce cigarette holders for the company's Cameo brand of cigarettes.

 Later, Stone developed the modern drinking straw.
 Prior to Stone's invention, people used natural rye grass straws, which imparted an undesirable grassy flavor in beverages.
 To combat the problem, Stone made the first drinking straw prototypes by spiraling a strip of paper around a pencil and gluing it at the ends.
 Next he experimented with paraffin wax-coated manila paper, so that the straw would not get soggy when used.
 Stone's straws were 8 ½ inches long and had a diameter just wide enough to prevent things like fruit pips from getting lodged in the tube.

 Stone received the patent of the "artificial straw" on January 3, 1888.
 It was made out of paper.

 By 1890, Stone's factory was producing more drinking straws than cigarette holders.

 Stone invented a number of other items during his career, including a kind of fountain pen and an umbrella.

 Personal life

 Stone was married to Jane "Jennie" Platt.

 Later life and death

 Stone used the newfound wealth from his straw business for a variety of philanthropic causes.
 He furnished lodging for his female employees, including a large library, music room, meeting room, and dancing floor.
 In addition, he and several others built two blocks of tenement houses for African American residents of Washington, D.C.

-Stone died in his home in Columbia Road, Washington, D.C., on after a long illness.
+Stone died at his home on Columbia Road in Washington, D.C., on May 17, 1899, after a long illness.
+He was buried in Green Mount Cemetery.